Shanbhagsagar/mls-state-conference/README.md

-# DNExT Client
+# MKCL EXAM LIVE

-Project for DNExT Client
+This project is created for development of functionality to register the students for competitive exam